LeonardoStabile1/CreditRiskPrediction/README.md

 ---

-##  Machine Learning Approach to Predict Credit Risk
+##  Supervised Machine Learning Approach to Predict Credit Risk

 After all the cleaning, some machine learning methods from `scikit-learn` were employed to try to predict a real scenario:
 - LogisticRegression